John E. Scanlon: CITES

 Scanlon was appointed as Secretary General of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) by the UN Secretary General Ban Ki-moon in 2010.
 He was introduced to the CITES Parties and Secretariat at CITES 15th meeting of the Conference of the Parties (CoP15) in Doha in March 2010.
 He assumed his role with CITES in May 2010 and concluded his mandate in April 2018.
 He was the first signatory to the International Consortium on Combating Wildlife Crime (ICCWC) in November 2010, which CITES chairs.
 ICCWC is a collaborative initiative between the CITES Secretariat, INTERPOL, the United Nations Office on Drugs and Crime, the World Bank and the World Customs Organization.
 ICCWC has progressively gained strong political and financial support and in late 2016 it announced USD20 million in additional funding.

 Scanlon testified before the US Senate Foreign Relations Committee on Ivory and Insecurity: The Global Implications of Poaching in Africa in May, 2012.
 He addressed multiple UN bodies, as well as many other international organisations, in promoting the Convention.
 He has been recognised for advancing global efforts to combat illegal wildlife trade.
 Scanlon led the Secretariat during Conferences of the Parties, in Bangkok, Thailand in 2013 (CoP16) and Johannesburg, South Africa in 2016 (CoP17).

 After CITES

 After serving as Secretary General of CITES for eight years, Scanlon joined African Parks as its first Special Envoy from 2018-2020.
-Scanlon was appointed CEO of the Elephant Protection Initiative Foundation (EPIF) in 2020, where he leads a secretariat serving 21 African countries committed to conserving their elephants and improving human livelihoods.
+Scanlon was appointed CEO of the Elephant Protection Initiative Foundation (EPIF) in 2020, where he leads a secretariat serving 26 African countries committed to conserving their elephants and improving human livelihoods.
 He has also served as Chair of the Global Initiative to End Wildlife Crime since its launch in June 2020, and was appointed Chair of the UK Challenge Fund on IWT in July 2020.
 In April 2022 Scanlon was appointed as a Trustee of the Royal Botanic Gardens in Kew.
+In 2023 he was invited to serve as a Commissioner on the Lancet Commission on Prevention of Viral Spillover.
+Scanlon was unanimously elected as the new Executive President of the International Council of Environmental Law (ICEL) by its Governing Board and Members Assembly in October 2024.
+Founded in 1969 by one of the early pioneers of international environmental law, Dr Wolfgang Burhenne, ICEL is the world´s first and oldest organization dedicated to the field of international environmental law.
+Scanlon frequently writes for Illuminem and was ranked the number one Thought Leader in Nature in 2023 and 2024.